TheRustyPickle/Rex/README.md

 <h4>Status</h4>

-Currently under development and more features are planned.
-The app works fully offline and is unlikely to change.
-The app is tested on Manjaro and Windows.
-Any bug reporting via issue is welcome.

-<h4>Logo</h4>
+More features are unlikely to be added unless something useful is suggested.

-There is no logo cause I'm not a designer.
+Still no logo cause I'm not a designer.